AlessandroScrem/occt.natvis/README.md

 The autoexp.dat or occt.natvis can be added to provide more convenient display of some OCCT data types.

+## Usage
+1. Download the autoexp.occt and change its name to autoexp.dat, then put it in the folder:%VSINSTALLDIR%\Common7\Packages\Debugger

+2. Download the occt.natvis and put it in the %VSINSTALLDIR%\Common7\Packages\Debugger\Visualizers

 ## References
 1. autoexp.dat in %VSINSTALLDIR%\Common7\Packages\Debugger
 2. Create custom views of native objects in the debugger.